Skip to content

 Visa Insurance Requirements: What Consulates Want

-Spanish consulates are notoriously specific about insurance requirements.
-Here’s what most consulates require:
+Spanish consulates are strict about insurance requirements.
+Here is what most consulates require:

 1. Full coverage: Not just emergency or travel insurance